rust-lang-nursery/rust-cookbook/src/web/clients/api/paginated.md

     }

     fn try_next(&mut self) -> Result<Option<Dependency>> {
-        // If the previous page has a dependency that hasn't been looked at. if let Some(dep) = self.dependencies.next() {
+        if let Some(dep) = self.dependencies.next() {
             return Ok(Some(dep));
         }

-        // If there are no more reverse dependencies. if self.page > 0 && self.page * self.per_page >= self.total {
+        if self.page > 0 && self.page * self.per_page >= self.total {
             return Ok(None);
         }

-        // Fetch the next page.
         self.page += 1;
         let url = format!("https://crates.io/api/v1/crates/{}/reverse_dependencies?page={}&per_page={}",
                           self.crate_id,